namnv2001/nottify-react-native/README.md

 # Nottify-React-Native

+This is a simple music app for android using React-Native

+## Features

 ---

-* This is a simple music app for android using React-Native

-# Features
+- User authentication
+- Load songs from the device
+- Play / Pause / Stop / Next / Previous / Shuffle / Loop / Time navigate
+- Remember the last played song from the previous run
+- Playlist: Add / Remove / Play / Pause songs from playlist
+- Search and play online songs
+- Background playback

+## Local Deployment

 ---

-* Search online songs (Require Network Permission)
-* Using songs from devices
-* Beautiful UI base on Spotify
-* Play background
-* Play/ Stop/ Pause
-* Previous/ Next
-* Suffle
-* OnComplete/ onDuration/ onCurrentPosition
-* Favourite lists

-# Local Deployment

----

-* You need to run the BE to deply this app https://github.com/namnv2001/nottify-node
+* You need to run the BE to deploy this app https://github.com/namnv2001/nottify-node

 * Need a env file to start this app
 ```